JenniNick-1202/eleventy-JenniNick-10.02.24/content/blog/fifthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a fifth post
 date: 2023-01-23
 draft: true
 ---
-This is a draft post
+Today is an exciting day!
+I have learnt how to launch a website using a static site generator.